 Gain an understanding of one of the hottest, yet misunderstood, topics in supply chain management in recent years.
 This white paper delivers an analysis of the foundational concepts and principles of control towers and how control towers add value to supply chains.

 We believe in the power of software to transform supply chains

 This transformation will come in the form of personalized supply chains of one, as business and the world are increasingly defined by economies of scope versus economies of scale.
 Will every company become a software company?
 No, but software will become an increasing part of every company's asset portfolio.
 The percentage of software assets to overall assets deployed for business usage will increase, meaning software will replace physical assets.

 The Worldlocity Software 100 Market Cap Index

 The Worldlocity Software 100 Market Cap Index (WSI100) tracks the average multiple of market capitalization to trailing-twelve-months revenue for the largest public software companies that trade on US exchanges.
 For 2020, the index includes 132 software companies.
 The index closed out 2019 at 8.6, which represented a 20% increase for the year.
-For 2020, the index is up nearly 50% YTD as of October 2.
+As of November 6, 2020, the index stood at 13.3; this represents a 50+% increase YTD.

 The World as a Supply Chain

 Supply chains are critical to advancing companies, societies, and the world overall.
 Simple statistics show how the world is performing as a supply chain.
 This is useful not just for absolute analysis but as a reference point against individual companies and countries.